IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/Docs/findings.md

 - A reboot automatically clears the condition.
 - StateRepository lock events prove database corruption.
 - The redirected-printer recurrence path observed on one host applies identically to every Windows Server 2019 RDS host.
+- Permanent/system WNF state names are expected to be deleted at every user logoff.
+- The current reuse-versus-recreate model is proven; it remains the best fit to the captures, not a documented Microsoft implementation contract.
+- The residual OneDrive issue in previously modified user profiles is proven to have been caused by earlier AppX repair attempts.
 - One healthy server establishes a universal threshold.

 Use the combination of profile, AppX, structural, live-state, recurrence, and comparison evidence.